jhob101/download-wordpress-latest/README.md

     You can search for "Task Scheduler" in the Windows search bar and open it.
     In the Task Scheduler window, click on "Create Basic Task" in the right-hand panel.

-- **Give your task a name, e.g. WordPressUpdateVersion, then click "Next."**
+- **Give the task a name, e.g. WordPressUpdateVersion**

+    Check 'Run with highest privileges' and then click "Next."

     Choose the "Daily" trigger and click "Next."